KasparEtter/ef1p/pages/email/email.md

   Therefore, it also deserves its [own box](#salted-challenge-response-authentication-mechanism).

-Please note that the tool hides the password in the input field but unless you use `CRAM-MD5`, anyone who can make a picture of your screen can easily decode the entered password.
+Please note that the tool hides the password in the input field but unless you use `CRAM-MD5`, anyone who can take a picture of your screen can easily decode the entered password.
 When authenticating to an SMTP server, the server responds with either `235 2.7.0 Authentication successful` or `535 5.7.8 Error: authentication failed`.